-65. Inline XBRL (iXBRL) can be used to provide filings based on the IFRS Taxonomy files, and the IFRS Foundation has published a set of illustrative examples in iXBRL format.^{}
+65. Inline XBRL (iXBRL) can be used to provide filings based on the IFRS Taxonomy files, and the IFRS Foundation publishes a set of illustrative examples in iXBRL format.
+14

-^{} Examples of XBRL and Inline XBRL documents prepared using the IFRS Taxonomy files are available from the IFRS website at http://www.ifrs.org/XBRL/Resources/Pages/XBRL-Illustrative-examples.aspx.
+14 Examples of XBRL and Inline XBRL documents prepared using the IFRS Taxonomy files are available from the IFRS website at http://ifrs.org/issued-standards/ifrs-taxonomy/ifrs-taxonomy-illustrative-examples/.
 The purpose of these examples is to illustrate the use of the IFRS Taxonomy in financial statements, in accordance with the XBRL architecture outlined in this guide.